 The Millennial Campus experienced over a decade of almost non-stop new research and academic building construction between 2002 and 2020 that included Grigg, Duke, Motorsports Research, Bioinformatics, and EPIC.

 2012: UNC Charlotte’s commitment to industry-government-university partnership was greatly expanded with the construction of the nearly 100,000 sq. ft.
 Partnership, Outreach and Research to Accelerate Learning (PORTAL) building which began construction in 2012 and opened in February 2014.

 2019: In August, after careful consideration, it was decided to retire the CRI brand and model.
 The Charlotte Research Institute (CRI) was established over 15 years ago with a mission to transform and accelerate research at UNC Charlotte.
 However, like most organizations, over time CRI’s role within R&ED and the broader campus research enterprise evolved.
-The capabilities and capacity of the unit were reimagined and Rick Tankersley, Vice Chancellor for Research and Economic Development, rebranded this unit as the Office of Industry and Government Partnerships (OIGP).
-OIGP mission states: “OIGP serves as UNC Charlotte’s central portal for the creation of collaborative scholarship and research relationships with large and medium-sized corporations, small businesses and start-ups, non-profit organizations, and the full spectrum of government agencies.
+The capabilities and capacity of the unit were reimagined and Rick Tankersley, Vice Chancellor for Research and Economic Development, rebranded this unit as the Office of Research Partnerships (ORP).
+ORP mission states: “ORP serves as UNC Charlotte’s central portal for the creation of collaborative scholarship and research relationships with large and medium-sized corporations, small businesses and start-ups, non-profit organizations, and the full spectrum of government agencies.
 We work with allies at the local, regional, and state level to help generate new economic development investments.
 We maximize partnerships, create research teams, and generate results.”
 Its value proposition states: “A partnership with UNC Charlotte gives your business a distinct advantage: seamless connections with a fast-growing tier-one research university.
 Connections such as a co-location on our campus and direct access to our students, faculty and our specialized equipment takes your R&D efforts to the next level.”